Vuzix/UltraliteSDK-releases-iOS/README.md

 ## Installation
-You can install this library two different ways, either using swift package manager or by embedding the framework.
+You can install this library three different ways, swift package manager, cocoapods or by embedding the framework.
-### using Swift Package Manager
+### Swift Package Manager

 You can easily integrate the UltraliteSDK in your app with Swift Package Manager.